18593 views

 The Entombment of Christ by Caravaggio was created in 1603-1604 for Santa Maria in Vallicella (Chiesa Nuova), but now it is in the Vatican Pinacoteca.
 Moreover, artists such as Rubens and Fragonard have copied the painting.

 The Vatican Museums contain the red marble papal throne taken from Basilica di San Giovanni in Laterano (the Bishop’s official seat in Rome).
-The red marble material is a representation of royalty and includes mosaics and frescoes.
+The red marble material represents royalty and includes mosaics and frescoes.
 Moreover, there are depictions of two engraved lions.

 The Collection of Modern Religious Art of the Vatican Museums (Musei Vaticani Collezione Arte Religiosa Moderna) represents a collection of paintings, graphic art, and notable sculptures.
 It includes 55 rooms with the Apartment of Alexander VI, the two floors of the Salette Borgia, several rooms under the Sistine Chapel, and other rooms on the ground floor.